faceless-ui/modal/src/ModalProvider/README.md

   Notes: Determines the duration by which transition classes are applied, in milliseconds.

 - #### `handleParamChange`
-  Type: Boolean or Function\
+  Type: Boolean or Callback\
   Optional\
   Default: `false`\
-  Notes: If `true`, will set and reset the `modal` URL parameter using [pushState](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState) method of the [history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
-Can also be sent a callback function to use your app's existing router instead, just inform the modal of your change with [resetFromParam](#resetFromParam).
+  Notes: If `true`, will set and reset the `modal` URL parameter using [pushState](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState) from the [history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
+If sent a `callback`, will execute your function with a slug for you to process.

 ## Provided Context